Galatians 6:2

 Lay Counseling

 Lay Counseling is one-on-one counseling in a non-clinical environment.
 Volunteer leaders and staff are trained and taught the principles of counseling in order to offer loving care towards others.
-We currently have sixteen lay counselors who lead support groups and as well as counsel.
 The goal of our counseling is to promote Christian maturity through developing a deeper relationship with God.
-For more information, email Janice Bilger.
+During the intake we will assess your needs and refer you to a lay counselor or to one of our counseling partners.
+For more information, email Fran Holdsworth.

 - Providing a healthy mental framework for processing life situations